 4. Have a Clear Idea of Your Availability.

 The worst thing to do is to accept a job and then get overwhelmed and quit halfway through the semester.
-Factor in time for extracurriculars, midterms, and finals, and let companies know ahead of time how long you’ll be gone for thanksgiving and winter break.
+Factor in time for extracurriculars, midterms, friends, and finals, and let companies know ahead of time how long you’ll be gone for Thanksgiving and winter break.

 5. Apply Early.